BristolCompositesInstitute/RSE-Guide/_styleguide/testing.md

 and if we run the test and all is normal then we have very quickly narrowed our search for the bug.

+**Best Practice:** Recreate interactive testing/exploration sessions in a script that can be easily run in the future.
+{: .notice--info}

 ## Test small bits of code at a time
 Everyone is guilty of sometimes writing 10s or 100s of lines of code without even compiling/running the code, let alone test for correct behaviour.
 Sometimes